 The health benefits of fermented drinks are similar to those of fermented foods:

-Traditionally made from grapes, wine is also made from many different fruits, including apples, cherries, and even pumpkin.
-You’ve probably heard that wine contains the antioxidant resveratrol, which comes from grape skins.
+Traditionally made from grapes, wine is also made from many different ingredients.
+This can include apples, cherries, dandelions, and even pumpkins.
+You’ve probably heard wine has the antioxidant resveratrol, which comes from grape skins.

 Where Have All the Fermented Foods Gone?